 Film Soundtrack, 1972 (Columbia/no CD) (3 / 5) With so many of the original Broadway leads retained, the film version of 1776 is one of the most faithful screen adaptations of a stage musical, and the soundtrack recording documents that very little was lost in the transition.
 Daniels, Vestoff, Howard, and Holgate recreate their roles, and they all sound better here than on the Broadway cast album.
 Howard da Silva finally got to record his Franklin, and he’s delightful in the role.
 Blythe Danner is a softer, more tentatively sung, yet ultimately more effective Martha Jefferson than Buckley.
 John Cullum assumes the role of Rutledge and provides a solid “Molasses to Rum.” — M.M.

 Broadway Cast, 1997 (TVT) (2 / 5) This is a frustrating recording of the 1776 score.
 It’s the most complete, with all of the usual songs, a fair amount of dialogue, “Compliments,” all of “The Lees of Old Virginia,” and the full lead-in to “Is Anybody There?”
 But most of the performances are problematic.
 Though Brent Spiner sings well enough, his Adams always sounds annoyed.
 Pat Hingle’s Franklin is frail and uncertain, Lauren Ward’s Martha is somewhat flavorless, and a number of the other portrayals lack bite.
 On the plus side, Linda Emond sings Abigail quite attractively; Gregg Edelman’s Rutledge and Michael Cumpsty’s Dickinson are vivid; and Paul Michael Valley is the best-sung Jefferson on record.
-But Brian Besterman’s orchestrations for a reduced number of musicians are conducted too sedately by Paul Gemignani, preventing the recording from ever really getting off the ground. — M.M.
+But Brian Besterman’s orchestrations for a reduced number of musicians are conducted too sedately by Mark Mitchell, preventing the recording from ever really getting off the ground.
+(Paul Gemignani was the musical director for this Broadway revival.) — M.M.